Amy Klobuchar ends bid for US presidency | DW | 02.03.2020

 Democratic presidential hopeful Amy Klobuchar ended her bid for the White House on Monday.

-She made the announcement one day before "Super Tuesday," when 14 states along with American Samoa and Democrat will vote in a mixture of primaries and caucuses.
+She made the announcement one day before "Super Tuesday," when 14 states along with American Samoa and Democrats abroad will vote in a mixture of primaries and caucuses.

+After performing poorly in Iowa and Nevada, Biden won the South Carolina primary last week.
+He is hoping to perform well on Tuesday, while the other perceived front-runner, Bernie Sanders, is also hoping to pick up votes from Klobuchar's supporters.

 Klobuchar will fly to Dallas on Monday evening to join Biden at a rally.